oceanzhang88/Vulkan-Rasterizer-Apple-Silicon/README.md

-# A Vulkan Rasterizer
+# A Deferred Vulkan Rasterizer

 This C++ project is to build a modern rasterization pipeline around the Vulkan graphics API.
+In deferred lighting model, we render objects first, then render lights in the scene.

 https://user-images.githubusercontent.com/25319668/218864367-92a76afc-626b-4aa5-8d90-f4a6bf27d9d2.mp4